Airline ticket: Issuing an air ticket

+Reservation

 A reservation for an itinerary is made in the airline system, either directly by the passenger or by an agent.
 The itinerary includes all the above details needed for the issuance of an air ticket, except the ticket number.

 When the reservation is made, a passenger name record (PNR) will be created which is used to manage the reservation and check in.
 There can be multiple passengers in a single passenger name record provided that all passengers have the same itinerary and fare type.